siaxvii/gesture-input-project/README.md

   - **F**: Extend the index and pinky finger (horns up! 🤘).

 - **Delete**:
-  - Perform a thumbs-down gesture to delete the last entered character.
+  - Perform a thumbs-down gesture with left hand to delete the last entered character.

 ## Notes:
 - Passcodes are limited to 6 characters.
 Once 6 characters are entered, the passcode is logged, and the system resets after 3 seconds.